 Gifts to Maryknoll’s Endowment Fund provide sustainable long-term support by generating interest income that can be applied annually toward educational programs and keeping tuition affordable.
-An endowment fund can be established to support scholarships, programs or any portion of the operating fund.
-Endowment gifts can be named or un-named.
-To begin a named endowment gift a minimum of $50,000 is required.
-For more information, please contact Wendy Chang at email@example.com or (808) 952-7310.
+An endowment fund can be established to support scholarships, programs, or any portion of the operating fund.
+Endowment gifts can be named or unnamed.
+To begin a named endowment gift, a minimum of $50,000 is required.
+For more information, please contact Budd Lauer at firstname.lastname@example.org or (808) 952-7310.

 Endowed and Restricted Scholarships